 NYSCF – Robertson Stem Cell Investigator Alumna Shuibing Chen, PhD, at Weill Cornell Medicine, is testing drugs on the human cells susceptible to SARS-CoV-2 infection.

 Dr. Chen is creating organoids (3D clusters of human tissue made from stem cells) that contain cells believed to be most susceptible to SARS-CoV-2 infection.
 She is using these stem cell models of the infection to test which drugs may help combat the disease.
-In a recent pre-print, Dr. Chen evaluated the ability of 1,280 FDA-approved drugs to block SARS-CoV-2 entry into cells.
+In a recent Cell Stem Cell paper, Dr. Chen evaluated the ability of 1,280 FDA-approved drugs to block SARS-CoV-2 entry into cells.
 In later stages of this research, she will use NYSCF’s automated technologies to scale up and accelerate her drug screens.
 Learn more about this work in Nature.

 Larry Luchsinger Searches for Indicators of Severe Reaction to COVID-19